jaidevd/data-analysis-course/transcripts/python/01_data_analytics_python_intro.md

 libraries for data analysis.
 Note that data analysis is usually only one block in a larger pipeline which ultimately creates a product or a service.
-Having the whole pipeline in a single language is easier for most developers and practitioners.
+Having the whole pipeline in a single language is easier for most developers and practitioners, rather than having a different software stack for each block.

 Having said that, also note that we will only be using Python as a vehicle for analytics.
 In the analytics industry, the only thing as abundant as the data itself is opinions about which tool is the best.
 And I believe that the sooner you try to lay this question to rest, the better.
-My current boss is S Anand, who is the CEO of Gramener, and consistently ranked in the top ten data scientists in India.
-He says that tools do not matter, technique does.
-A good analyst is someone who is able to perform good analysis with any tool.
+Tools do not matter, technique does.
+A good analyst is
+someone who is able to perform good analysis with any tool.
+The idea is not to overfit on one tool, but to be able to pick up different tools fairly quickly.
 The best tool you have is between your ears.
 So ultimately, my job here is to teach the process and methods of data analysis, with Python as a tool, a vehicle.
 You should be able to replicate this process with any other tool that you are